hashgraph/stablecoin-studio/contracts/README.md

 ## Configuration
 ### Tests accounts
-You need to configure in the `hardhat.config.ts` file **two Hedera accounts** that will be used for testing.
+You need to create the `.env` file cloning the content of `.env.sample` and add **two Hedera accounts** that will be used for testing.

 These accounts must be existing valid accounts in the **Hedera network** you are using to test the smart contracts, they must also have a **positive balance large enough** to run all the contract deployments, invocations and token creations executed in the tests.